Cape Range National Park

 There are two unsealed but fully formed roads that run from the Minilya-Exmouth Road into the Cape Range National Park.
 These provide spectacular scenic drives with bush walking opportunities.

 Shothole Canyon Road - The access road to Shothole Canyon turns off the Minilya-Exmouth Road, 14km south of Exmouth.
 The canyon was named after the shotholes left by the explosive charges detonated to trigger miniature earthquakes for seismographic studies during the oil searches in the 1950s.
-The gravel road meanders over dry creek beds along the gorge floor and offers visitors close examination of the colourful rock layers of the sheer canyon walls.
-At the end of the 15km road there is a picnic area and a short walking trail.
-Note: Shothole Canyon Road is currently closed due to flood damage.
-Please contact the Exmouth Visitor Centre on 08 9949 1176 for updated information.
+The rough gravel track meanders over dry creek beds along the gorge floor and offers visitors close examination of the colourful rock layers of the sheer canyon walls.
+At the end of the 15km track there is a picnic area and a short walking trail.
+Note: Shothole Canyon Road is suitable for four wheel drive vehicles only.

 Charles Knife Canyon - This scenic drive turns west off the Minilya-Exmouth Road, 21km south of town.
 The mostly gravel road follows the razor-backed ridges of the range and provides breathtaking downward views into the stark, multicoloured gorges.
 There are several lookout points that provide fantastic photo opportunities and a marked walking trail from Thomas Carter Lookout.
 Conditions of the walk trail depend on rainfall. please contact the Department of Parks & Wildlife for a walk trail guide for the Cape Range National Park.